 The social-emotional learning program in the Lower School offers instruction using curricula focused on empathy, recognizing strong emotions, mindfulness, and peaceful problem-solving.
-SEL lessons complement and build upon our Responsive Classroom principles, including cooperation, assertion, responsibility, empathy, and self-control.
+Social-emotional learning lessons complement and build upon our Responsive Classroom principles, including cooperation, assertion, responsibility, empathy, and self-control.

-Social-emotional learning is critical during the middle school years—a time for increased freedom, for making mistakes and learning from them, and for laying the neuro groundwork for a successful future.
-SEL permeates grades 6–8, from advisory groups to curriculum, field trips to service learning.
-In-class examples of SEL include maintaining a growth mindset in math, examining a character’s motives in a novel, and analyzing historical figures.
+Social-emotional learning is critical during the middle school years—a time for increasing freedom, for making mistakes and learning from them, and for laying the neuro groundwork for a successful future.
+Social-emotional learning permeates grades 6–8, from advisory groups to curriculum, field trips to service learning.
+In-class examples of social-emotional learning include maintaining a growth mindset in math, examining a character’s motives in a novel, and analyzing historical figures.